jBugman/mod_no_estates/README.md

 * Disables estates for all countries
 * Disables estate-related events
 * Adds decision to remove existing estates from all provinces

+Works best in new games but should retroactively apply to saves as well.